×

 Insertion Sort

-The array is kind of split into a sorted part and an unsorted part.
-A value from the unsorted part is picked and placed into its correct position in the sorted part.
+At any step the array is conceptually split into a sorted part (left) and an unsorted part (right).
+Each iteration takes the first element from the unsorted part and inserts it into the sorted part.

 Approach of Insertion Sort